 RAW cameras currently covered by GNARBOX

-As new cameras are added to iOS support, GNARBOX will continue to update and provide support for exporting and editing using the GNARBOX.
-It is important to track this by camera model as every camera may have a different sensor, operating system and set of data associated with the images even if the file types are the same.
+It is important to track this by camera model and file type as every camera may have a different sensor, operating system and set of data associated with the images even if the file types are the same.

 For Android, the file type support is very similar to Apple's, and while there is not a definitive list, support on iOS is extended to Android.

-If you are having issues with your camera's files or wondering if your camera is covered, please contact support via chat or at email@example.com.
+If you are having issues with your camera's files or wondering if your files are supported, please contact support via chat or at firstname.lastname@example.org.

 Editing RAW photos on GNARBOX

-When importing RAW files from your GNARBOX, it will provide you with a thumbnail and a preview of the image.
-Often times these are embedded JPG (already created by camera) or a JPG generated by the GNARBOX itself.
-Once you hit the Edit button, GNARBOX will extract and display a JPG that reflects the data of the original RAW image file.
-All edits are non-destructive and are merely a set of information being rendered in the phone preview screen until you export.
+When importing RAW files to your GNARBOX, you'll be provided with a thumbnail and a preview of the image.
+Often times these are embedded JPG files (already created by camera) or a JPG generated by the GNARBOX itself.
+Once you press the Edit button, GNARBOX will extract and display a JPG that reflects the data of the original RAW image file.
+All edits are non-destructive and are merely a set of information rendered on screen until you export.

-A full set of editing tips and GIFs can be found in this help article.
+A full set of editing tips can be found in this help article.